MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-use.md

 *Email templates*

-Also included with the **Patient Outreach** module is a Crisis Management Journey and baseline marketing email template to provide the proactive outreach to the predefined or newly created patient segments.
-This provides patient outreach specialists the ability to utilize a multitude of channels including email, SMS, surveys, and social channels for proactive outreach and ongoing communications.
+Also included is a Crisis Management Journey<!-- Edit note: Not sure if this differs from the journey shown above. -->
+and a baseline marketing email template for contacting patient segments.
+Patient outreach specialists can use a variety of channels for proactive outreach and communication, including email, SMS, surveys, and social channels.

 ## Patient portal and assessments